 Go Back

-yuzu green iced tea served over ice with yuzu peel twist
+Yuzu green iced tea in a tall glass showing pale golden-green still drink over ice with a yuzu peel twist on marble surface

 Prep Time 10 minutes